sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/01-contexts.md

 ## Security

-In order to improve [security](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#understanding-the-risk-of-script-injections) and to enable customisation from your user, you must only use the contexts throught action input (as defaut value)
+In order to improve [security](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#understanding-the-risk-of-script-injections) and to enable customisation from your user, you must only use the contexts throught action input (as defaut value).

 ⚠️ Risky practice